SinanEker/corx/README.md

 About:
 ------

-Corx is a mini php framework, built for performance and better code handling.
+Corx is a micro php framework, built for performance and better code handling.

 Required:

-    php 5.4.16 with following configurations:
+    * php 5.4.16 with following configurations:
       - mysqli enabled
       - zlib enabled
       - zip enabled
       - SPL enabled

 To use corx just include Init.php in your main file.